SumiBa/MERN-Stack-Profile-Mapping-App/README.md

 🌍 MERN Stack Profile Mapping App
 This is a full-featured MERN (MongoDB, Express, React, Node.js) stack application that allows users to manage and explore a list of profiles with geographic mapping functionality.
-It is integrated with MongoDB Atlas for storing profile data and uses OpenStreetMap via Leaflet for displaying user locations on an interactive map.
+It is integrated with MongoDB Atlas for storing profile data and uses OpenStreetMap via Leaflet for displaying user locations on an interactive ma

 🔥 Features
 ✅ View Profiles: List of profiles with name, photo, and description.